oliora/ppconsul/status.md

 ### Catalog

 Everything is supported except the following:
+- ACL tokens
+- Support of blocking queries is limited [[1]].
 - Registration/derigistration.
 Please use the agent endpoint instead.
 There is no plan to support it any time soon unless requested by users.
-- Support of blocking queries is limited [[1]].

 ### Health